 Working to ensure bidding and commissioning practices are fair and inclusive.

-Commissioning is one of the most discussed issues in our regional CEO forums.
+Commissioning is one of the most discussed issues between our members.
 Members report unfair and opaque commissioning that is focused on a race to the bottom line.

 Commissioning decisions should be made in consultation with both third sector providers and service users.
 The commissioning process should allow sufficient time for collaborative submissions and social value should be considered.
 Equal value should be placed on prevention and provision of acute services.

 A major new project aims to rebalance the relationship between large and small voluntary organisations in public services.

 Collaborative work between ACEVO, NCVO and Lloyds Bank Foundation for England and Wales, will explore how voluntary organisations of different sizes can work better together in bidding for and delivering public services.

 The move follows concern that smaller organisations are being squeezed out of public service delivery, in part by the practices of larger organisations as well as by commissioning and procurement processes.
 There are also concerns that, as a result, smaller organisations are struggling to survive with many facing closure.
 The project will explore the extent to which this is the case and any drivers behind it by listening to large and small voluntary organisations.